Networks

 Standard views are available at the network level, i.e. each one is associated with a specific network.
 However, it is possible to save and apply what are called Template Views.
 A template view can include a set of layers to be applied and/or a set of visual settings (such as node colors, background color, etc).
 It doesn't include node positions however and the reason for that is that template views are designed to be applied across networks and sit at the user level rather than against a specific network.
 So, you can use a Template View to for example save a particular color theme that you can apply with a single click to any network.

 In order to access template views simply click on Templates in the left-hand-side menu.
-This will bring up a dialogue with three tabs.
+This will bring up a dialogue with two tabs.
 The first is a list of all available template views.
 All accounts in Polinode have two default template views available and they are Dark Theme and Light Theme.
 So, if you would like to apply a Light Theme rather than the default Dark Theme you can click the apply button next to the Light Theme template view.
 You can also delete any existing template views from this table.

 The second tab in the dialogue is used to save a new template view - the only input required is a name for the template view and once saved that template view will be available for future use and will capture the layers and visual settings that you see at the time you save it.